How to Stop a Bank Account Garnishment

-A creditor can serve a writ of wage garnishment on a debtor’s employer regardless of whether the debtor’s wages are exempt from garnishment.
-An employer can, and should, freeze wages upon being served with the writ.
-An employer is not liable for withholding wage payments that are later determined to be exempt from garnishment.
-The employer can withhold up to 25% of the debtor’s “take home” pay net of income tax and other mandatory deductions.
+A creditor can serve a writ of garnishment on a bank regardless of whether the money in the bank is exempt or not.
+The bank can, and should, freeze the account upon being served with the writ.
+A bank is not liable for withholding the account balances that are later determined to be exempt from garnishment.

 Some creditor attorneys or their clients are more aggressive, and they may insist that the debtor go to a court hearing to dissolve the garnishment regardless of evidence first presented.
 A hearing gives the creditor an opportunity to challenge the initial evidence and pursue other evidence of financial support of the family from sources other than the debtor’s garnished wages.

-The debtor’s wages will remain garnished until the time of the court hearing.
-The debtor and his attorney will present evidence at the hearing substantiating that the debtor is “head of household.”
+The debtor’s account will remain garnished until the time of the court hearing.
+The debtor and his attorney will present evidence at the hearing substantiating that the debtor is “head of household” or substantiating any other exemption.
 The creditor may present its evidence contesting the exemption.
-Assuming the court orders that the debtor’s salary or wages are exempt, then that order would direct the garnishee employer to stop withholding salary and to forward to the debtor any funds already withheld.
+Assuming the court orders that the debtor’s salary or wages are exempt, then that order would direct the garnishee bank to unfreeze the account.